andiankas/learn-jquery-ajax-basic/README.md

-# learn-jquery-ajax-basic
+# LEARN JQUERY and AJAX

-Just want to learn jquery ajax
+Hi! this repository is just to learning jquery and ajax.